Randomized Block-Coordinate Optimistic Gradient Algorithms for Root-Finding Problems: Introduction.

-(b)~Second, we develop a novel accelerated RBC optimistic gradient algorithm (called \ref{eq:ARCOG_scheme}) to solve \eqref{eq:NE}.
-This method achieves both $\BigO{1/k^2}$ and $\SmallO{1/k^2}$ last-iterate convergence rates on $\E\big[ \norms{Gx^k}^2 \big]$ and $\E\big[\norms{x^{k+1} - x^k}^2\big]$ under the co-coerciveness of $G$.
-In addition, we establish that $\norms{Gx^k}^2$ attains a $\SmallO{1/k}$ almost sure convergence rate, and the iterate sequence $\sets{x^k}$ converges to $x^{\star}\in\zer{G}$ almost surely.
-We also utilize a change of variable to derive a practical variant of our method, which avoids full dimensional operations on the iterates.
+\item[(b)] Second, we develop a novel accelerated RBC optimistic gradient algorithm (called \ref{eq:ARCOG_scheme}) to solve \eqref{eq:NE}.
+This method achieves both $\BigO{1/k^2}$ and $\SmallO{1/k^2}$ last-iterate convergence rates on $\E\big[ \norms{Gx^k}^2 \big]$ and $\E\big[\norms{x^{k+1} - x^k}^2\big]$ under the co-coerciveness of $G$ (\textit{cf.} Assumption~\ref{as:A2}).
+In addition, we establish that $\norms{Gx^k}$ attains a $\SmallO{1/k}$ almost sure convergence rate, and the iterate sequence $\sets{x^k}$ converges to $x^{\star}\in\zer{G}$ almost surely.
+We also utilize a change of variable to derive a practical variant of \ref{eq:ARCOG_scheme}, which avoids full dimensional operations on the iterates.

-(c)~Finally, we apply our methods from (a) and (b) to solve \eqref{eq:FedNI} which forms a basic model of many supervised machine learning tasks, including federated learning \cite{konevcny2016federated,li2020federated,mcmahan_ramage_2017,mcmahan2021advances}.
+\item[(c)] Third, we apply our methods from (a) and (b) to solve \eqref{eq:FedNI} which forms a basic model of many supervised machine learning tasks, including federated learning \cite{konevcny2016federated,li2020federated,mcmahan_ramage_2017,mcmahan2021advances}.
 We obtain two new federated learning-type algorithms.
-The first one achieves a $\BigO{1/k}$ convergence rate under a weak Minty solution-type condition (\emph{cf.} Assumption~\ref{as:A3}).
-The second algorithm is an accelerated RBC variant of the Douglas-Rachford splitting method, which achieves both $\BigO{1/k^2}$ and $\SmallO{1/k^2}$ last-iterate convergence rates, as well as the almost sure convergence results. }
+The first one achieves a $\BigO{1/k}$ convergence rate under the existence of a weak Minty-type solution (\emph{cf.} Assumption~\ref{as:A3}).
+The second algorithm is an accelerated RBC variant of the Douglas-Rachford splitting method, which achieves both $\BigO{1/k^2}$ and $\SmallO{1/k^2}$ last-iterate convergence rates, as well as almost sure convergence results. \end{itemize}